public final class ClassDataAbstractionCouplingCheck extends AbstractClassCouplingCheck

 <module name="ClassDataAbstractionCoupling"> <property name="excludedPackages" value="a.b"/> </module>

-member will not be counted, since the a.b
+The bar member will not be counted, since the a.b added

 Parent is com.puppycrawl.tools.checkstyle.TreeWalker